Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #4 Intellectual property (IP) assessment

-Protecting intellectual property is crucial for many companies.
+Protecting intellectual property is crucial for the future growth of many companies.
 The checklist helps in evaluating the company's IP portfolio, identifying any potential infringements, and verifying the ownership and registration status of patents, trademarks, copyrights, and trade secrets.

 #5 Financial and tax considerations